-UP is designed for aspiring principals who are working towards their first principal appointment.
+UP is designed for aspiring principals who are working towards their first principal appointment and are likely to move into a substantive principal role within the next 2 years.
 You must have a minimum of 5 years' teaching experience.

 To participate in UP, you must have the full support and approval of your principal and commit to the significant time and effort required.